Aaronontheweb/node-bootcamp/readme.md

         * Saving files to Blob Storage
         * Getting files from Blob Storage
     * Working with a Database
-        * Overview of Windows Azure Table Storage
+        * Overview of MongoDB
-        * Using Azure Table Storage in Node.JS
+        * Using MongoDB in Node.JS
-            * Azure Table Storage Entity Conventions
+            * MongoDB Entity Conventions
-            * Creating a strongly-typed data model for Table Storage
+            * Creating a strongly-typed data model for MongoDB
             * Saving records
             * Looking up a specific key
             * Queries